 However, this may not contribute to body fat loss if you over compensate for your calorie burn later in the day.
 Sooooo, don’t go ordering a piece of cake with your midmorning coffee just because you worked out this morning!

 What about if you are training for a race or competition?

-Another way use of the concept of exercising on an empty stomach, is by using the “training low, competing high” method, at times to help your endurance.
-Some studies have shown this method to increase the amount of carbohydrates that are stored in the muscles so you can draw on them readily when racing or competing so you can go further and faster.
+Another use of the concept of exercising on an empty stomach is by using the "training low, competing high" method at times to help your endurance.
+Some studies have shown this method increases the amount of carbohydrates that are stored in the muscles so you can draw on them readily when racing or competing so you can go further and faster.
 Still, the approach is a little controversial and the jury is still out on whether it actually benefits athletic performance.